adriancostin6/VoIP-Analyzer/README.md

-# Program is to be used for capturing VoIP conversations
+# Used for capturing VoIP conversations

-## The main feature is the parsing and creation of SIP signaling packets, with a side emphasis on capturing live RTP data and converting it into WAV output files#1.
+## The main feature is the parsing and creation of SIP signaling packets, with a side emphasis on capturing live RTP data and converting it into WAV output files.

 ## How it works: